 The Capsella genus (Brassicaceae) is a good model to address these questions.
-It comprises four closely related species with contrasting mating systems and ploidy levels.
+It comprises four closely related annual species with contrasting mating systems and ploidy levels but other life-history and morphological traits are very similar, including growth habit, phenology, seed size and shape, and dispersal mode.
+They also live in similar open and disturbed habitats.
 The only outcrossing species in the genus, C. grandiflora (Fauché & Chaub.)
-Boiss. is restricted to western Greece and Albania but has a large effective population size, with strong evidence of efficient positive and purifying selection (Foxe et al. 2009; Slotte et al. 2010; Williamson et al. 2014).
+Boiss. is restricted to western Greece and Albania but can be found in very large populations in agricultural and disturbed environments.
+It has a large effective population size, with strong evidence of efficient positive and purifying selection (Foxe et al. 2009; Slotte et al. 2010; Williamson et al. 2014).
 The three selfing species include two diploids: C. orientalis Klokov diverged from C. grandiflora about one million years ago and C. rubella Reut. much more recently (30,000 – 50,000 years ago Foxe et al., 2009, Guo et al., 2009).
-They have much larger species range but effective population sizes species have accumulated weakly deleterious mutations (Foxe et al. 2009; Guo et al. 2009; Slotte et al. 2013; Douglas et al. 2015; Kryvokhyzha et al. submitted).
+Selfing thus evolved twice independently.
+Both species have much larger species range than C. grandiflora but also much patchier distributions.
+Their effective population sizes are much smaller and both species have accumulated weakly deleterious mutations (Foxe et al. 2009; Guo et al. 2009; Slotte et al. 2013; Douglas et al. 2015; Kryvokhyzha et al. submitted).
 The third selfing species, C. bursa-pastoris (L.) Medik., is an allo-tetraploid with disomic inheritance that originated about 200,000 years ago as a hybrid between C. orientalis and C. grandiflora (Douglas et al. 2015).
+It is not known whether selfing was inherited from the C. orientalis parent or whether it evolved a third time independently.
 C. bursa-pastoris has by far the largest range with an almost worldwide distribution owing to historical colonization in Eurasia and very recent human dispersal across other continents (Cornille et al. 2016).
+It also has a patchy distribution, especially in urban areas.
+In Greece, C. grandiflora, C. rubella and C. bursa-pastoris can be found in sympatry (M.L. and S.G. personal observation).
 In Eurasia, three C. bursa-pastoris genetic clusters can be distinguished, likely corresponding to colonization events from Middle East (the probable center of origin) to Europe and then to Eastern Asia.
 Across its expansion range, genetic diversity decreases and deleterious mutations accumulates from Middle East to Eastern Asia (Cornille et al. 2016; Kryvokhyzha et al. submitted), in agreement with population genetic predictions on range expansion dynamics (Excoffier et al. 2009; Peischl et al. 2013; Peischl & Excoffier 2015).
+During expansion, and especially in the expansion front in China, C. bursa-pastoris showed signature of introgression by its selfing parent, C. orientalis,